gaoce/TimeVis/docs/api_v2.rst

 **Input**
     None.
 **Output**
-    A json object mapping experiment IDs to experiment descriptions, for
+    A JSON object mapping experiment IDs to experiment descriptions, for
     expample:

     ::